kulutusseuranta/fortum_reader/README.md

 Library uses screen scraping techniques to gather usage reading information from site.
 It only works with valid account information.

+This library is very beta and early stages, please collaborate,

 Requirements
 ------------
 Currently known to work in Ruby 1.9.3.
+Uses Mechanize gem for screen scraping.

 Installation
 ------------
 Simple:

-`gem install fortum_reader`
+	gem install fortum_reader

 Usage